Students

 Sanchari

 Das completed her dissertation on usable privacy and security with a particular focus on MFA.
-Her background is in
+Her background is in computer science, particularly

 Gary Deckard has bridged two divides: military and academic, computer

-his dissertation examined the factors that lead to individual and collective success in a series of exercises and in classroom
+science and education.
+His dissertation examined the factors that lead to individual and collective success in a series of exercises and in classroom

 practice.